poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 In order to configure a motor, you will have to connect **only** the following elements:
 * the Raspberry Pi
 * the Pixl board with its DC power supply
-* Only 1 motor cable (black cable with 3 wires) coming from the Pixl board to the unique motor to be configured
+* Only 1 motor cable coming from the Pixl board to the unique motor to be configured
 * the Ethernet cable connecting your Raspberry Pi to the network

 At first boot, an assistant guides you for the initial configuration of the robot.
 Follow the proposed steps until you reach **step 2: motor configuration**:

 ![The assistant for motor configuration](img/IHM/motor_config_assistant.png)

-**Note:** If your robot does not show the initial configuration steps but brings you directly to the robot homepage, you might be using a former root software version.
+**Note:** If your robot does not show the initial configuration steps but brings you directly to the robot homepage, you might be using a former robot software version.
 In that case the assistant is not available, use the **3.2.bis.** section below instead to configure your motors.

 Let's try to configure a motor now: Connect a single motor to the Pixl board, pick up some motor name in the list (say **m5**) and click the **Configure** button.
 You will see a log telling what's going on.
 If no error happened, the last log line must be **Done!**.
 Otherwise, the error explanation might help you find the issue.